ACSanders/beyond-churn/README.md

 > **If a model tells us who is likely to churn, does that actually tell us who we should intervene on?**

-More broadly, the project aims to demonstrate why:
+The project is designed to show why:

 $$
 \text{Prediction quality}